 Water-based paints are not considered hazardous unless the pigment contains a heavy metal.
-Consult the product MSDS.
+Consult the product SDS.
 The rinsate from water base paint cleanup is also nonhazardous and can be discarded down the sanitary sewer.
 Please note that disposal of water-based paint and cleanup water via the storm sewer is illegal.
-Small amounts

-(i.e., 1 gallon containers or less) of non-hazardous paints may be dried and disposed of in the general trash.
+Small amounts (i.e., 1 gallon containers or less) of non-hazardous paints may be dried and disposed of in the general trash.

-Oil-based paints and thinners should be collected in either their original containers (when in small quantities) or in a larger 5 gallon container.
+Oil-based paints and thinners are hazardous wastes and should be collected in either their original containers (when in small quantities) or in a larger 5 gallon container.
 Call for approval before using a 55 gallon drum.
-Containers must be labeled using the Waste Card and managed in accordance with the hazardous waste program requirements.
+Containers must be labeled using the Hazardous Waste Container label and managed in accordance with the hazardous waste program requirements.